The Accessible Information Standard (AIS) is a legal requirement of the Equality Act 2010 and applies to all health and social care organisations.

 - Record those needs in your care plan or patient record

-- Highlight your file, so it is clear that you have additional needs, and clearly explain to you how we will help you
+- Highlight your file, so it is clear that you need communication support

 - Share information about your needs with other NHS and adult social care providers, once you have agreed that we can do this

-- Make sure that you get information in an accessible way and communication support if you need it.
+- Act -Make sure that you get information in an accessible way and communication support if you need it.

-We already provide interpreters if you need them and information in different languages and formats.
-Just speak to a member of staff if you need help.
+We provide interpreters and information in different languages and formats.
+Please speak to a member of staff if you need help.

 For more information about the Accessible Information Standard visit the NHS England website.